 However, there are real qualitative measures that come from the Place Caring left-hand quadrants that may impact people more than any outcomes from the use of the quantitative right-hand measures.

-In the upper left quadrant of psychology, consciousness we are seeing measures of mental health/disease and the complexity of values and beliefs.
+In the upper left quadrant of psychology,intentions and consciousness, we are seeing measures of mental health/disease and the complexity of values and beliefs.

 The lack of success with many countries’ covid19 strategies arises because they do not have multi-level, multi-perspectival message systems that address individual consciousness and collective cultures – nor do they embrace the city as a whole living system that are part of a planet of cities.